Dissenters' Chapel, Kensal Green: Architecture and setting

 Kensal Green Cemetery is London's oldest public cemetery, dating from 1832.
 It is a listed at Grade I on the National Register of Historic Parks and Gardens, and is a conservation area.
 The cemetery contains a large number of listed buildings in addition to the Dissenters' Chapel.
 The chapel is constructed in Portland stone and rendered brick.
 At the front is an Ionic tetrastyle portico with a pediment.
 On each side of the portico are three-bay wings, with paired pilasters along the front, and twin Ionic columns in the antae at the sides.
 Inside the chapel are modern pews, a pulpit and a reading desk.
 Along the east wall are pilasters.
 Under the chapel is a partly sealed catacomb.

 Present-day uses

-The chapel is now managed on behalf of the Historic Chapels Trust by the Friends of Kensal Green Cemetery, who make it available for funerals and organise a programme of art exhibitions, open days, evening lectures, and private events.
+The Historic Chapels Trust surrendered its lease of the chapel in 2025 as part of a dispersal of its assets, caused by the removal of grant aid from Historic England.
+The chapel is now managed on behalf of the General Cemetery Company by The Friends of Kensal Green Cemetery, who make it available for funerals and organise a programme of art exhibitions, open days, evening lectures, and private events.
 The chapel forms the conclusion of the tours of the cemetery organised by the Friends.